slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
+- for every complex problem there is an answer that is clear, simple, and wrong.
 - (kk) Don’t ever respond to a solicitation or a proposal on the phone.
 The urgency is a disguise.
 > *"My brother says to never make a big decision before you take a shower."*
 - Wait 48 hours before buying stuff